HimesGroup/BMIN503_Final_Project/README.md

 I have begun to analyze the phenotype data file (PhenoData) which includes data on covariates I will use in my regression model.
 I summarized each covariate.

 I saw a negative correlation with age and kidney function which is expected.
 However I ddi not see a clear relationship between hba1c (a marker of glucose severity) and egr which is a little unexpected.

-But I plan to look at how the hba1c changes over time.
+For the analysis of the methylation files I performed various data cleaning steps.
+The Sesame Package provides many inbuilt preprocessing steps such as the pooBAH algorithm, which removes artefactual readings, and background subtraction with noob and non linear dye bias correction.

+My output matrix from Sesame then inverse transformed.
+I then mapped the CpG sites from my matrix with the corresponding manifest file HM450.
+I removed any CpG sites which did not match.
+I also removed sex chromosomes and any NA values

+I then removed any samples that did not have corresponding clinical information and performed linear regression.
+I corrected for multiple comparisons using FDR.

+Conclusions
+1. Using linear regression with the value of the egfr slope, I found 522 probes were significant after FDR correction.
+2. The top probe identified was cg02688549